On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

+Interestingly, even for regions where \mbox{$T_\rmn{HISA}$ $\simeq$ $T_\rmn{dip}$} (indicated by the peak of the coloured lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio}), a ratio of $N_\rmn{HI, obs}/N_\rmn{HI, real}$ close to 1 is barely reached.
+An additional source of uncertainty causing this are the significant variations of $T_\rmn{HI,mw}$ across the map (right panel of Fig.~\ref{fig:Tdip_map}).
+Similar variations will also occur for each individual pixel \textit{along} the LOS.
+Hence, even for an individual pixel the assumption of a constant $T_\rmn{HISA}$ presents an oversimplification, which in turn results in the observed underprediction of the HI column density particularly for the dense regions.

-The non-isothermality of the cold HI gas is further emphasised when considering its temperature distribution in Fig.~\ref{fig:HI_temp} showing the cumulative PDF of HI gas above a certain threshold temperature for all four MCs at \mbox{$t_\rmn{evol}$ = 2 Myr}.
+We emphasise that $T_\rmn{HI,mw}$ can be a few 10~K higher than the temperature of the coldest HI gas along each LOS, denoted as $T_\rmn{HI, min}$ (not shown), due to HI gas warmer than $T_\rmn{HI, min}$ along the LOS.
+This also explains why there are regions where $T_\rmn{dip} < T_\rmn{HI,mw}$ (Fig.~\ref{fig:Tdip_THI}), whereas $T_\rmn{HI, min}$ is, as expected, always smaller than $T_\rmn{dip}$.
+This also indicates that $T_\rmn{dip}$ only gives an upper limit to the actual spin temperature $T_\rmn{s}$ of the absorbing HI layer.
+The non-isothermality of the cold HI gas is further emphasised by its temperature distribution in Fig.~\ref{fig:HI_temp} showing the cumulative PDF of HI gas above a certain threshold temperature for all four MCs at \mbox{$t_\rmn{evol}$ = 2 Myr}.
 The amount of HI gas is rising steadily with decreasing temperature, independent of the considered MC.
 This shows that no \textit{single} temperature can be used to describe the HI content of MCs.
 As an example, for \mbox{$T_\rmn{HISA}$ = 40 K}, the HISA observations would (at least) miss out 20 -- 40\% of the cold HI mass.

 The above results explain why also in the absence of observational effects like noise and limited spectral or spatial resolution the poor match between the observed and actual HI column density remains (see Fig.~\ref{fig:HI_map_no_noise} in Appendix~\ref{sec:appendixa}).
 Also for different assumed distances of 150~pc and 3~kpc we find little differences.
 This further supports our claim that the underestimation of $N_\rmn{HI, real}$ can be attributed -- at least in parts (see Section~\ref{sec:optdepth}) -- to the non-uniform HI temperatures present in the clouds.